 Elf Cosmetics Halo Glow Liquid Filter has brought some healthy competition to the makeup world.
 While I love Charlotte Tilbury products, they are extremely pricey, and I’m all for saving money, especially on a good dupe and this is one good dupe!
 The Halo Glow Liquid Filter is everything it says it is, it gives the skin a flawless glow that’s hard to believe is so affordable!

 Both glow filters are extremely similar, but, for $14, Elf Cosmetics has given you an easy way to get a healthy-looking glow to your skin without breaking the bank!
 And who doesn’t love that?!

 Both the Elf Halo Glow Liquid Filter and the Charlotte Tilbury Flawless Filter leave the skin with a radiant glow!
-Rumour has it, put both filters side by side, and you won’t be able to tell which one is which.
+Rumour has it, that if you put both filters side by side, you won’t be able to tell which one is which.
 Now that’s what I call a good dupe!

 - Tried and Tested- Is The CurrentBody Skin LED Light Therapy Mask Worth It?